ARM-software/abi-aa/aapcs64/aapcs64.rst

 **(Beta)**

-Platforms that support SME must provide a subroutine to query the current value of VG, with the subroutine having the following properties:
+Platforms that support SME must provide a subroutine to query the current value of VG, and the subroutine must have the following properties:

 * The subroutine is called ``__arm_get_current_vg``.